jldec/demo-fastify-esm/README.md

 Minimal fastify server to demonstrate async module loading using [dynamic import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#dynamic_imports).

-The [shortscale](https://github.com/jldec/shortscale) module was originally published using CommonJS for v1, but since v2 and v3 is is available only as an ESM module.
-This means that it cannot be loaded using Node.js require().
+The [shortscale](https://github.com/jldec/shortscale) module was originally published using CommonJS for v1.

+Since v2, the module is available only as an ESM module.
+This means that it can no longer be loaded using Node.js require().

-By leveraging `fastify.register`, and it is simple to load a mix of CJS or ESM modules with dynamic import().
+By leveraging [fastify.register](https://www.fastify.io/docs/latest/Plugins), it is easy to load a mix of CJS or ESM modules using dynamic `import()`.

+The code below does this for both the CJS and ESM versions of shortscale.
+Aliases for the different versions are declared in package.json.

 ```js
 fastify.register(async (fastify) => {